 These analytics will show you valuable information, such as:

-• Which elements people click on the most,
+• Which elements do people click on the most,

-• How long people spend on your website,
+• How long do people spend on your website,

 • Which pages users visit,

-• And the many actions that the users make.
+• And the many actions that the users take.

-This will allow you to know which elements attract the most views to your website and what kind of content retains viewers the most.
+This will let you know which elements attract the most views to your website and what content retains viewers the most.

-All of this data will go a long way towards ensuring that you have a complete understanding of your website which will allow you to improve it later on for an even better conversion rate optimisation experience.
+All of this data will go a long way towards ensuring that you have a complete understanding of your website, allowing you to improve it later on for an even better conversion rate optimisation experience.

 3. Knowing Your Audience

 An essential part of conversion rate optimisation is knowing the audience you are optimising for.
-This is usually your target audience which are the many customers your business caters to.
-Research the market extensively in order to identify your target audience.
+This is usually your target audience, the many customers your business caters to.
+Research the market extensively to identify your target audience.

-By knowing these demographics, you can have a better understanding of their wants and needs which ultimately helps you optimise your website to satisfy those needs.
+By knowing these demographics, you can better understand their wants and needs, which ultimately helps you optimise your website to satisfy those needs.

 Beyond demographics, it’s crucial to understand your audience’s needs.
 Most important of all is the information users need to make a conversion.
 This allows you to tailor your content marketing efforts effectively.